kyphan38/arca/assets/docs/2-technologies/devops tools/iac/terraform/2-fundamentals/2-resource-providers.md

 ## Resource

-Definition: Resource block describes one or more infrastructure objects
+Concept: Resource block describes one or more infrastructure objects

 Examples